-Indigenous heritage recognises that Aboriginal and Torres Strait Islander peoples are the First Australians and the Traditional Owners of the Great Barrier Reef.
 Heritage preservation reflects continued recognition and respect for past generations of Traditional Owners and the ancestral beings that shaped the land, seas and waterways.
-The strong ongoing links between Aboriginal and Torres Strait Islanders and their sea country are recognised in the Reef's world heritage listing and contributes to its Outstanding Universal Value (Appendix B).

-Indigenous heritage is unique, dynamic and diverse.
-Traditional Owners express this through their relationships with country, people, beliefs, knowledge, lore, language, symbols and ways of living.
-Many traditional cultural practices include plants, animals and the environment, making nature inseparable from cultural identity.
+The strong ongoing links between Aboriginal and Torres Strait Islanders and their sea country are recognised in the Reef's world heritage listing and contributes to its Outstanding Universal traditional cultural practices include plants, animals and the environment, making nature inseparable from cultural identity.
 The sea, its natural resources and our identity as Traditional Owners, are inseparable...
 Our ancestors have hunted and fished in this sea country since time immemorial...
 (Girringun Aboriginal Corporation)

+Indigenous heritage is unique, dynamic and diverse.
+Owners Traditional Owners express this through their relationships with country, people, beliefs, knowledge, lore, language, symbols and ways of living.
+Many